luzhang06/AzureMachineLearningGallery/tutorial/tutorial2-create-your-component.md

 ![create-component-from-localfiles](./img/create-component-from-localfiles.PNG)

 Then click 'Next' and 'Create' for finish the creation of XGBRegressorEvaluation component.
-You will see the new component is listed in Module page.
+You will see the new component is listed in Modules page.

 ![component-description](./img/component-description.PNG)